 When it comes to dieting, concentrate on giving your pet healthy food twice a day.

-Cut down on treats and don’t be tempted to feed your dog leftovers from your own meals.
+In addition, cut down on treats – don’t be tempted to feed your dog leftovers from your own meals.

 For more information on helping your dog to lose weight, read How To Implement Dog Diets now.